Pros and Cons of Being an ICU Travel Nurse + Steps to Become + Salary

 Here are the top 10 pros and cons of being an ICU travel nurse.
 These top 10 pros and cons that I will present to you in this article will definitely help you decide if embarking on this journey is the right choice for you.

-What Does An ICU Travel Nurse Do?
+What Does an ICU Travel Nurse Do?

 So, I bet you are wondering, what does an ICU travel nurse do?
 Well, ICU travel nurses provide care to critically ill patients in the intensive care unit.
 They work with patients recovering from surgeries, injuries, or serious illnesses.
 ICU travel nurses must be able to quickly respond to changes in a patient's condition and provide the necessary care in order to stabilize them.
 They also must be able to work long hours, often on rotating shifts.